yogeshhk/yogeshhk/domains/Notes_AIRecruitment.md

 ## Why Partner With Us?

-* **Technical Rigor:** L1 interviews are conducted by experienced AI professionals, not generalist recruiters.
+* **Technical Rigor:** Interviews are conducted by experienced AI professionals, not generalist recruiters.
 * **Time Efficiency:** Your internal teams focus only on qualified profiles.
 * **Reduced Noise:** Pre-screened candidates aligned to your JD.
 * **Fair & Transparent Terms:** Clear contractual and procedural safeguards.